freesewing/freesewing/markdown/org/docs/patterns/diana/instructions/en.md

 ### Step 5: Close side and sleeve seam

-- With *good sides together* pin the front to the back with along the sleeve and side seams, making sure the armhole seams line up.
+- With *good sides together* pin the front to the back along the sleeve and side seams, making sure to line up the armhole seams.
 - Sew, finish and press the seam.

 ### Step 6: Hem